Ectoparasites inhabit the skin or coat of another organism called the host for some time.

 Chewing lice reside within the hairs or feathers of their host and feed on skin and debris while sucking lice pierce the skin of the host and feed on blood and other body secretions.

-Humans act as host to two species of louse—the head louse and the body louse, both of which are subspecies of Pediculus humanus; and the pubic louse, Pthirus pubis
+Humans are hosts to two species of louse—the head and body louse, both subspecies of Pediculus humanus, and the pubic louse, Pthirus pubis.Â

 Mosquitoes

-Mosquitoes possess a slender segmented body, a pair of wings, one pair of halteres, three pairs of long hair-like legs, and elongated mouthparts known as a proboscis.
+Mosquitoes possess a slender segmented body, a pair of wings, one pair of halteres, three pairs of long hair-like legs, and elongated mouthparts known as proboscis.
 Mosquitoes are often categorized as intermediate ectoparasites as they do not need to live on the host.

 The life cycle of a mosquito consists of egg, larva, pupa, and adult stages.
-Eggs are typically laid on a stagnant water surface where they hatch into motile larvae that feed on aquatic algae and organic material.
+Eggs are typically laid on a stagnant water surface, where they hatch into motile larvae that feed on aquatic algae and organic material.

 The proboscis of adult females of most species is adapted to pierce the skin of a host and feed on blood.
-The hosts include vertebrates such as mammals and fish and invertebrates like other arthropods.
+The hosts include vertebrates such as mammals, fish and invertebrates like other arthropods.Â

 In this way, mosquitoes are important vectors of diseases such as malaria, filariasis, Chikungunya, West Nile, dengue fever, yellow fever, and Zika virus.